Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 ## Installation

+1. Head over to the [Releases](/releases/latest) page.
-1. Download the "CustomResourceRegistry" folder and place it under the "res://addons" directory in your Godot project.
+2. Download the "CustomResourceRegistry_vXX.XX.XX" zip file, unzip it, and move the "CustomResourceRegistry" that's inside under the "res://addons" directory in your Godot project.
-2. Press the **Build** button on the top right of Godot editor to rebuild the solution.
+3. Press the **Build** button on the top right of Godot editor to rebuild the solution.
-3. Go to **Project Settings > Plugins** and press the **Enable** checkbox next to the CustomResourceRegister plugin to enable the plugin.
+4. Go to **Project Settings > Plugins** and press the **Enable** checkbox next to the CustomResourceRegister plugin to enable the plugin.
 This will create a tab called "CRR" on the bottom of the editor.

 ## How to Use